 Live Action TV

-- Seen in the Smallville episode "Justice" (and at the top of this page) where the proto-Justice League of Clark Kent, Green Arrow, Aquaman, Cyborg and Bart Allen do the Power Walk away from one of Lex Luthor's secret bases.
-Complete with the slo-mo, the explosions in the background, dramatic music and a dramatic double close-up - starting off with a shot of all 5, zooming in to show the middle 3 (with a sound effect cue), then repeating to zoom in on Clark alone.
+- Seen in the Smallville episode "Justice" where the proto-Justice League of Clark Kent, Green Arrow, Aquaman, Cyborg and Bart Allen do the Power Walk away from one of Lex Luthor's secret bases.
+Complete with the slo-mo, the explosions in the background, dramatic music and a dramatic double close-up — starting off with a shot of all 5, zooming in to show the middle 3 (with a sound effect cue), then repeating to zoom in on Clark alone.

 - Lex does his own Power Walk through 33.1 in Season 6's "Subterranean" after imprisoning a mutant there, dooming him to life as a lab rat.
 Lex strides unremorsefully down a hallway to leave as AFI's "Prelude 12/21" plays in the background.
 All the while, prisoners stretch out their hands to try and grab their captor, but cannot reach him.
 Lex, unfazed, continues his exit calmly.
 This scene underlined just how far to the dark side Lex had fallen.

-- In CSI: Crime Scene Investigation's season 6 premiere, the team does this to signify that they are unified and together once again after being split up in the previous season.
+- In CSI's season 6 premiere, the team does this to signify that they are unified and together once again after being split up in the previous season.

 - Given new meaning in Baywatch.